 This links completed biallelic (germline + somatic) AIP loss to

-formation of the GH-secreting somatotroph adenoma, connecting the
+formation of the GH-secreting somatotroph adenoma.

 description: >-